kameczera/kameczera/README.md

 A project developed in the Image Processing and Analysis discipline, focused on identifying liver fat through a graphical application using AI techniques, including XGBoost and Inception.

-### Greenbox AI

-An artificial intelligence project developed from scratch in Python, using PyCUDA to write and execute CUDA code efficiently.

 ### PUC Simulator

 A multithreading simulator developed in Java, supporting SMT, IMT, and BMT models with scalar and superscalar architectures.